utspect/InstaGibPlus/README.md

 If `True`, smooth changes to your FOV, which can happen when spawning, teleporting or zooming.
 If `False`, your FOV immediately changes to the desired FOV without a smooth transition.

+## bEnableKillFeed
+**Type: bool**
+**Default: True**

+If `True` kills are reported in a separate list in condensed form, using symbols to represent the cause of death.
+If `False` nothing is shown.

+## KillFeedX
+**Type: float**
+**Default: 0.0**

+Horizontal position of the KillFeed.
+Left edge of screen is 0.
+Right edge of screen is 1.

+## KillFeedY
+**Type: float**
+**Default: 0.5**

+Vertical position of the KillFeed.
+Top of screen is 0.
+Bottom of screen is 1.

+## KillFeedSpeed
+**Type: float**
+**Default: 1.0**

+Linear factor on the speed at which individual lines in the KillFeed disappear.

+Increase to make lines disappear sooner.
+Decrease to make lines disappear later.
+0 and below mean the lines stay until they are rotated out by subsequent kills.
+Maximum of 4 lines at any time.

 ## bEnableHitMarker
 **Type: bool**